Sanjuro

-Sanjuro (椿三十郎, Tsubaki Sanjūrō) is a 1962 Japanese jidaigeki film directed by Akira Kurosawa and starring Toshiro Mifune.
+Sanjuro (椿三十郎, Tsubaki Sanjūrō) is a 1962 Japanese jidaigeki film directed, co-written and edited by Akira Kurosawa, starring Toshiro Mifune.
 It is a sequel to Kurosawa's 1961 Yojimbo.

 Originally an adaptation of the Shūgorō Yamamoto novel Hibi Heian, the script was altered following the success of the previous year's Yojimbo to incorporate the lead character of that film.

 Plot

 Nine young samurai believe that the lord chamberlain, Mutsuta, is corrupt after he tore up their petition against fraud at court.
 One of them tells the superintendent Kikui of this and he agrees to intervene.
 As the nine meet secretly to discuss this at a shrine, a rōnin overhears and cautions them against trusting the superintendent.
 While at first they do not believe him, he saves them from an ambush.
 But as their rescuer is about to leave, he realises that Mutsuta and his family must now be in danger and decides to stay and help.

 By the time the samurai get to Mutsuta's house, the chamberlain has been abducted and his wife and daughter are held prisoner there.
 Following the rōnin's suggestion, a servant from the house gets the guards drunk, allowing the samurai to free the women.
 Then the group hide in a house next door to the superintendent's compound.
-When Mutsuta's wife asks the rōnin his name, he looks out of the window at the surrounding camellia trees and says it is Tsubaki Sanjūrō (椿三十郎), literally "thirty-year-old camellia".
+When Mutsuta's wife asks the rōnin his name, he looks out of the window at the surrounding camellia trees and says it is Tsubaki Sanjūrō (椿三十郎), literally "thirty-year-old camellia."
 The lady then criticises "Sanjuro" for killing too frequently and insists that "the best sword is kept in its sheath."

 Sanjuro decides to get closer to the corrupt officials and joins their henchman Hanbei, who had previously offered him a job after the ambush at the shrine.
 Although the samurai distrustfully decide to keep watch on him, Sanjuro realises he is being followed as he walks along with Hanbei, and their shadows are easily captured and bound.
 Made to believe that a much larger group may be involved, Hanbei leaves to request reinforcements.
 Sanjuro then frees the four captured samurai, although having to kill all their guards.
 He tells the four to leave him tied up, then explains to Hanbei on his return that he did not wish to die in a cause in which he had no stake.